 Clean Vehicle Rebate Project (CVRP)

-Simply meet the eligibility requirements to receive cash back on your new electric vehicle based on the type selected.
-Applicants with low-to-moderate household incomes (less than or equal to 300 percent of the federal poverty level) are eligible for increased rebate amounts.
+Meet the eligibility requirements to receive cash back on your new electric vehicle based on the type selected.
+Applicants with low-to-moderate household incomes (less than or equal to 400 percent of the federal poverty level) are eligible for increased rebate amounts.

 |EV Type||Standard Rebate||Increased Rebate|